Balangsakz/X40F-HCKNTSH/README.md

 🟢 Success installing with minimal kext
 > when install proccess enable `AirportItlwm_v2.3.0_stable_Sonoma14.4.kext.zip`, but when booting first after install please disable, or will kernel panic.

-🟡Audio work using boot arg for now
+🟡 Audio work using boot arg for now

-🟡Display still 7mb or not accelerated
+🟢 GPU

 > still need use `-igfxvesa` for correctly boot